micro-ROS/docker/Simulation/micro-XRCE-DDS/Readme.md

 + Execute again `docker exec -it <container_id> /bin/bash` in a new terminal.
 + Open a minicom session attached to the first serial session, following the previous example, `docker exec -it <container_id> /bin/bash`.
-+ Open a `minicom` terminal attached to the first serial created by the emulator, in this case, `minicom -D /dev/pts/1`
++ Open a `netcat tcp listener` to opent the terminal attached to the serial created by the emulator, in this case, `netcat 0.0.0.0 7777`
 + Hit enter a couple of times, you should see NuttX NSH shell prompt, type `?` to see if you have the client binary:

 ```